College of Engineering

-- 1. have completed all undergraduate deficiencies with grades of "C" or better;
+- 1. completed all undergraduate deficiencies with grades of "C" or better;

-- 4. have fulfilled the Graduation Writing Assessment Requirement (GWAR).
-This requirement can also be met by presenting evidence that the student met the equirement while an undergraduate at CSULB or at certain CSU campuses;
+- 4. fulfilled the Graduation Writing Assessment Requirement (GWAR).
+This requirement can also be met by presenting evidence that the student met the requirement while an undergraduate at CSULB or at certain CSU campuses;

-- 5. and have their program of studies approved by the program's graduate advisor.
+- 5. program of studies approved by the program's graduate advisor.